gaprot/ImmersalKit/README.md

    - Add the library to your target's "Link Binary With Libraries" build phase
    - In Build Settings, add `-lc++` to "Other Linker Flags"

+> [!NOTE]
-> **Note**: The `libPosePlugin.a` file is not included in this repository due to licensing.
+> The `libPosePlugin.a` file is not included in this repository due to licensing.
 You must obtain it from Immersal's developer portal.

 ## Requirements